ryan-roemer/joyce/docs/data.md

 ## NPM Commands

-Regenerate posts-embeddings.json from posts.json.
+Regenerate embeddings files from posts.json.
 (Should be run whenever `posts.json` is updated).
-We presently use the `Xenova/gte-small` embeddings model (max 512 tokens).
+We presently use the `Xenova/gte-small` embeddings model.
+This generates multiple files based on chunk sizes configured in `shared-config.js`.

 ```sh
 $ npm run data:embeddings